better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Overview

+Radicle Link distinguishes two types of identities: personal and project.
+The first describes an actor (a `peer`) in the system, while the second describes a software project (repository) on which one or more actors collaborate.

 The notion of "identity" in Radicle Link simply means the presence of an identity document at a conventional location within a Git repository, where the document is subject to certain verification rules.
 The hash of the initial document is considered its stable identifier and encoded as a uniform resource name (URN) of the form `rad:git:$HASH` (for Git repositories).
 The URN is supposed to be resolvable on the network into a top-level Git repository of the same name ($HASH.git), which is valid if it contains said identity document, and the document passes the verification rules.

-### Architecture

-All identities in Radicle are based on public-key cryptography.
-They are architected as such:

-A `DeviceKey` is an Ed25519 keypair tied to a peer's device (`d`).

-DeviceKey ($K_{d}$)

-A `PeerID` is the textual representation of a peer's `DeviceKey` and is encoded as follows:

-PeerID ($I_{d} = BASE58(PK(K_{d}))$)

-In Radicle, keys are securely exchanged with an elliptic curve Diffie-Hellman key agreement scheme, where DHKey is used for authentication (as the static public key s in the [Noise](http://www.noiseprotocol.org/) protocol).

-DHKey ($S_{d} = PK(Curve25519(K_{d}))$)

-CodeSigningKey ($C$)

-The CodeSigningKey may be equal to the DeviceKey $K_{d}$ for any device d (i.e. as long as the key is not shared between multiple devices).
-Typically, PGP keys already present on a PKI are used for code signing, and shared across devices.

-## Data Model
+### Data Model

-Radicle Link distinguishes two types of identities: personal and project.
-The first describes an actor (a `peer`) in the system, while the second describes a software project (repository) on which one or more actors collaborate.

 Our model for maintaining consistency on repository data, is based on The Update Framework ([TUF][tu]), which was conceived as a means of securely distributing software packages.
-Our approach is to establish an ownership proof, tied to the network identity of a peer (`PeerId`), or a set of peers, such that the views of a project can be replicated according to the trust relationships between peers ("tracking").
+Our approach is to establish an ownership proof, tied to the network identity of a peer (`PeerId` - See [Key Architecture][ka]), or a set of peers, such that the views of a project can be replicated according to the trust relationships between peers ("tracking").

-*Read the [spec][sp]*

 The identity of a project (repository) or peer is established using a document of the form: